Latest posts

 -

-What to Avoid When Selling an Established Business – Broker or No Broker?
+What to Avoid When Selling an Established Business: 7 Mistakes That Cost Owners Millions

 Key Takeaways Selling an established business is complex, and most owners leave significant money on the table due to poor timing, inadequate preparation, emotional decisions, or suboptimal deal structures.
 Key value drivers include proper financial documentation (which can boost sale price by 20-50%), smart structuring (cash vs. earn-outs, seller financing, tax optimization), avoiding due diligence